Safety Under Scaffolding: How Evaluation Conditions Shape Measured Safety: Introduction

-\paragraph{The twin gaps.} The first gap is architectural.
-The most widely cited safety benchmarks~\cite{lin2022truthfulqa, parrish2022bbq, rottger2024xstest}, responsible-scaling policy~\cite{anthropicrsp2023}, and third-party audits evaluate LLMs in isolation: present a prompt, collect the response, score it.
-Yet production models are wrapped in agentic scaffolds that add reasoning traces~\cite{yao2023react}, route prompts through critic agents~\cite{du2024improving}, or decompose tasks across delegation pipelines.
-These scaffolds restructure the input before the model sees it, changing the effective task, the decision flow, and potentially the safety properties that benchmarks were designed to measure.
+\paragraph{Two gaps.} The first is architectural.
+Almost every major benchmark cited in safety evaluations~\cite{lin2022truthfulqa, parrish2022bbq, rottger2024xstest} and almost every responsible-scaling framework~\cite{anthropicrsp2026} and almost every third-party assessment examines a model as a standalone function: prompt in, response out, score.
+Real-world production models are not standalone functions.
+They sit inside agentic scaffolds that add reasoning traces~\cite{yao2023react}, run them through critic agents~\cite{du2024improving}, or decompose tasks across delegation pipelines.
+Each restructures the input, and therefore changes, in principle, what the safety benchmark is measuring.
 The second gap is representational.
-Most widely-used safety benchmarks employ multiple-choice format~\cite{lin2022truthfulqa, parrish2022bbq, perez2023discovering}, while scaffolded and agentic deployments interact with models through open-ended natural language.
-A growing literature documents format sensitivity in capability evaluation: models exhibit systematic selection bias toward specific option positions~\cite{zheng2024selectionbias}, performance gaps of 13--75\% from answer reordering alone~\cite{pezeshkpour2024ordersensitivity}, and roughly 25 percentage point accuracy drops moving from MC to open-ended format~\cite{myrzakhan2024openllm}.
-Practitioners informally recognise many of these gaps: format sensitivity is established in capability evaluation, and task decomposition obviously strips context.
-But neither observation predicts the specific findings of this study: the directions of format effects on safety benchmarks, the within-format scaffold null, or the model $\times$ scaffold interactions that span 35 percentage points in opposing directions.
-Our contribution is threefold: (1)~controlled quantification under pre-registered methodology showing that these gaps produce measurement shifts of 5--20 percentage points on safety benchmarks; (2)~the demonstration that the scaffold finding and the format finding are mechanistically the same problem (scaffolds degrade measured safety primarily by converting evaluation format, not by disrupting alignment); and (3)~the interaction structure (model $\times$ scaffold effects spanning 35~pp, within-format scaffold nulls, property-specific directionality) that policy frameworks require to set evaluation standards.
+Most widely-used safety benchmarks are multiple-choice~\cite{lin2022truthfulqa, parrish2022bbq, perez2023discovering}; scaffolded and agentic deployments interact with models through open-ended natural language.
+A growing literature has documented format sensitivity for capability evaluation: position bias in MC selection~\cite{zheng2024selectionbias}, 13--75\% accuracy swings from answer reordering~\cite{pezeshkpour2024ordersensitivity}, ${\sim}25$~pp drops moving from MC to OE~\cite{myrzakhan2024openllm}.
+Neither gap is news on its own: format sensitivity is established for capability evaluation, and task decomposition obviously strips context.
+The effects are real but oddly shaped: format effects on safety run in property-dependent directions, with sign reversal across the four constructs studied; the within-format scaffold contrast collapses to a near-null; and 35.6~pp of opposing-sign model$\times$scaffold movement happens on the same items.